Infectious Diseases Fellowship (Minnesota)

 The vast mix of clinical syndromes seen at Mayo Clinic ensures that trainees become skilled in the management of common and uncommon infectious diseases.
 The panoply of illnesses seen at Mayo also provides excellent educational experience in clinical and laboratory research opportunities.

 At Mayo Clinic, fellows work closely with more than 30 experienced, world-renowned faculty members to ensure their growth in clinical care, research and education.
 Mayo's referral laboratory serves the microbiologic and serologic needs of medical centers globally.

 Mayo Clinic's long-standing tradition of practicing both the art and science of medicine was founded on the belief that the needs of the patient come first.
 In the care of the patients, physicians need to work together, teach and learn from others, and conduct research to provide sustained, excellent patient care.

 The Mayo Clinic Infectious Diseases Fellowship began in 1961.
-The program has evolved to include a robust basic, translational, and clinical research component and several specialty rotations:
+The program has evolved to include a robust basic, translational and clinical research component and several subspecialty clinical rotations.

 As of July 2014, nearly 120 physicians have completed this program.
 Four fellows complete their training annually.
 See our fellowship highlights, benefits and rotation details.